 If you have substantial student loans and face extreme financial hardship, you may be able to discharge some or all of your student loans in a Chapter 7 bankruptcy proceeding.
-The process is difficult and these loans are rarely discharged, but you may be able to get the relief you need.
+The process is difficult.
+These loans are rarely discharged, but you may be able to get the relief you need.
 You want an experienced bankruptcy lawyer to analyze your situation and help you understand the options available to you.

-Helping You Determine Whether You Can Discharge Student Loan Obligations
+Helping You Determine Whether You Can Discharge Student Loans

 Contact Attorney O’Brian

 We provide a free initial consultation to every client.
-To schedule an appointment with an experienced Maine bankruptcy lawyer, contact us online or call our office at 207-942-4697 (toll free at 877-900-9857).
-We will arrange an installment payment plan, if necessary, to help you afford the costs of legal representation.
+To schedule an appointment with an experienced Maine bankruptcy lawyer, contact us online or call our office at 207-942-4697 or toll-free at 877-900-9857.
+We can arrange an installment payment plan, if necessary, to help you afford legal representation.
 Our offices are conveniently located in Bangor.